JOBR0/PerceiverIO_Pytorch/README.md

         input_mask_probs (dict): Probability with which each input modality will be masked out.
 Default None,
     """
 ```
-The following is a diagram of the PerceiverIO for a multimodal application.
+The following is a diagram of the PerceiverIO for a multimodal application:

 <img src="./PerceiverIOPytorch.svg">

 ### Input preprocessors (optional)